Poppy de Villeneuve

-Poppy de Villeneuve (born May 22, 1979) is a British director and photographer.
+Poppy de Villeneuve (born 22 May 1979) is a British director and photographer.

 Early life

 Poppy was born in Hampstead, London and grew up in the countryside of West Sussex in England.
-She is the youngest child of model Janet de Villeneuve (née Griswold) and manager/photographer Justin de Villeneuve (born Nigel Davies) and the sister of illustrator Daisy de Villeneuve.
+She is the younger child of model Janet de Villeneuve (née Griswold) and manager/photographer Justin de Villeneuve (born Nigel Davies) and the sister of illustrator Daisy de Villeneuve.

 Career

 Photography

 De Villeneuve graduated from London College of Communication, University of Arts London in 2002 with a BA in Photography.
 She started working for the Saturday and Sunday Telegraph Magazines and the Guardian weekend magazine.
 Other clients include British and American Vogue, Harper's Bazaar, British Esquire, Dazed and Confused, Monocle, Art Review, and Modern Painter.
 She photographed John Waters for the cover of Modern Painter in September 2009.

 In 2008, de Villeneuve photographed real people in forty cities across America for German outerwear company Wellensteyn.
 This project was made into the book, Forty/Forty.

 De Villeneuve was part of a group exhibition, Music Loves You, at Parisian-based boutique, Colette.
 Other artists in the exhibition include Beck, Nick Zinner, and Lenny Kravitz.